0b01001001/spectree/README.md

 > How can I return my model directly?

-Yes, returning an instance of `BaseModel` will assume the model is valid and bypass spectree's validation and automatically call `.model_dump()` on the model.
+Yes, returning an instance produced by your configured model backend will assume the model is valid and bypass Spectree's validation.
+Spectree will serialize that instance through the active model adapter.

 For starlette you should return a `PydanticResponse`:
 ```py